 2) the smoothing-off of surfaces and the consequent reduction of dust traps;

 3) the replacement of wallpaper with paint;

-4) the increased light produced by changing the windows, improving the artifical lighting and the use of lighter colours in shinier paint, and
+4) the increased light produced by changing the windows, improving the artificial lighting and the use of lighter colours in shinier paint, and

 5) the provision of storage spaces to reduce clutter.